threefoldtech/zinit/docs/readme.md

 exec: "command line to start service"
 test: "command line to test service is running" # optional
 oneshot: true or false (false by default)
+cron: amount of seconds # creates a cronjob, oneshot MUST be set to true
 after: # list of services that we depend on (optional)
   - service1_name
   - service2_name